Justin-Thai/2021-spring-cs160-team-rangers/README.md

  * Google Chrome Version 90 or later (https://www.google.com/chrome/)
  * ChromeDriver (https://chromedriver.chromium.org/downloads)

-### How to run
+### How to run:
 1. Ensure that a version of Java has been installed and the JAVA_HOME and PATH system environment variables have been set properly.
 Check https://java.com/en/download/help/path.html for reference if necessary.
 2. Check that selenium-server-standalone-x.y.z.jar (current version: 3.9.1 at the time of writing) and chromedriver.exe are in the selenium/ directory.
 By default, they should already be included in the directory.
 3. Install Google Chrome Version 90 or later if it has not yet been installed.
+4. Start server and client (see steps further above).
-4. In console, execute the following commands:
+5. In console, execute the following commands:
 ```
 cd selenium/
 java -jar selenium_tests.jar